ple1n/awesome/arch.typ

 = Outline of architecture of the next-generation distributed internet

-Hereby I present the most urgent concerns, the answers to the questions at large.
+Hereby I present the most urgent concerns, the answers to the questions at large, the groundworks of future protocols, the axiomatization of adversarial models.

 - The problems with P2P style protocols
 - The problems with Fediverse and why I can do better